Table of Contents

 add_force bytes_in -radix hex 5745204C4F5645204543454E20333230

-For this exercise you will create a module called codebreaker.sv that performs the primary code breaking function of this lab.
+For this exercise you will create a module in codebreaker/codebreaker.sv that performs the primary code breaking function of this lab.

 This module will perform a brute-force search by performing the decrypt function multiple times with all possible keys to determine the key used to encrypt the message.

-Once a valid plain text message is received (i.e., all ASCII characters), the module will stop and provide the key needed to decrypt the message and the resulting plain text.
+Once a valid plain text message is received (i.e., all characters are A-Z, 0-9, [space]), the module will stop and provide the key needed to decrypt the message and the resulting plain text.

 You might be worried that you will find a key that produces a readable message, but it is not the correct key.

-Don’t worry, the odds of this are extremely unlikely (and we’ve double-checked that this won’t happen with the encrypted messages you will be tested with).
+Don’t worry, the odds of this are about 1 in 1.6 million (and we’ve double-checked that this won’t happen with the encrypted messages you will be tested with).

 Begin this exercise by creating a module with the following ports: